 Most people associate "Mimbres" with Mimbres pottery, a highly developed and distinctive ceramic form.
 The pottery produced in the Mimbres region was often in the form of finely painted bowls, distinct in style and decorated with geometric designs and stylized paintings of animals, people and cultural icons in a black paint on a white background.
 These images often suggest familiarity and relationships with other cultures in northern and central Mexico.
 The elaborate decoration also indicates the people enjoyed a rich ceremonial life.

 Early Mimbres black-on-white pottery, called Boldface Black-on-White (now called Mimbres Style I), is primarily characterized by bold geometric designs with a few early examples of stylized human and animal figures.
 Over the years, both geometric and figurative designs became increasingly sophisticated and diverse.

-Mimbres bowls are often found in burial sites, usually with a hole punched out in the center.
+Mimbres bowls are often found in burial sites, usually with a spirit hole punched out in the center.
 Most commonly Mimbres bowls have been found covering the face of a buried person.
 Wear marks found on the insides of the bowls show they were used in real life situations and not just produced as burial items.